MR-DS-20/userDB/readme.md

 npm run prod
 ```

-To launch client open `./client/index.html` in a web browser
+To launch client open `./client/index.html` in a web browser with a web server running such as `local-web-server` from npm